We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Before comparing individual tools, it's worth understanding that every meeting transcription tool falls into one of two categories:

-Browser extension tools run locally in your browser and capture audio from your meeting tab.
+Browser extension tools run inside your browser and read the transcript directly from the meeting platform's own closed captioning service.
 No additional participant joins the call.
-IceCubes uses this approach.
+IceCubes uses this approach, reading captions that Google Meet, Zoom, and Teams already generate natively.

 This architectural difference affects everything - from how other participants perceive the tool to how speaker identification works.